Former Agency Insiders. Elite Federal Employment Lawyers. Relentless Results.

 Veteran founded.
 Former agency counsel.
 Federal trial lawyers and MSPB lawyers.

-Every major case is reviewed by our Attorney Review Board to sharpen arguments, predict agency tactics, and raise your settlement ceiling.
+Major cases are reviewed by our Attorney Review Board to sharpen arguments, predict agency tactics, and raise your settlement ceiling.

 You are not hiring a solo practitioner.
 You are putting an entire unit of elite federal employment lawyers behind you.